cloudflare/workers-sdk/docs/eject-webpack.md

 }
 ```

-3. Remove unsupported entires from your `wrangler.toml`
+3. Remove unsupported entries from your `wrangler.toml`

 Remove the `type` and `webpack_config` keys from your `wrangler.toml`, as they're not supported anymore.